swcarpentry/make-novice/reference.md

 rule
 :   A specification of a [target](#target)'s
     [dependencies](#dependency) and what [actions](#action) need to be executed to build or update the target.

+stem
+:   The part of the target that was matched by the pattern rule.
+If
+    the target is `file.dat` and the target pattern was `%.dat`, then the stem `$*` is `file`.

 target
 :   A thing to be created or updated, for example a file.
 Targets can